Message from Criminal Justice Institute Directors

 Dr. Doherty also teaches Policing in America, Criminal Justice Organization and Administration, and Corrections.
 Prior to joining the faculty Dr. Doherty was Chief of Detectives for the City of Poughkeepsie.
 He has studied the early development of police departments in small cities along the Hudson River.
 He received the doctorate in criminal justice from Walden University.

-In addition to Introduction to Criminal Justice Professor Herring teaches Criminal Procedures and courses in Juvenile Justice and Juvenile Delinquency and Coordinates the Criminal Justice Internship Program.
+In addition to Introduction to Criminal Justice Professor Herring taught Criminal Procedures and courses in Juvenile Justice and Juvenile Delinquency and coordinated the Criminal Justice Internship Program.
 Professor Herring served for many years as Police Lieutenant in Beacon, New York before coming to Marist as a full time faculty member.
 He regularly attends educational programs provided by the FBI Academy.
 He received a masters degree from John Jay College of Criminal Justice.
 Currently, Professor Herring is researching motorcycle gangs and their connection to drug trafficking.